uglydavy/SciTrans-LLMs/thesis/README.md

-# Thesis Materials for SciTrans-Next
+# Thesis Materials for SciTrans-LLMs

 This directory contains LaTeX templates and generated outputs for your thesis.